YafuDeng/481FinalProject_YafuDeng_TonyDo/README.md

 # 481FinalProject_YafuDeng_TonyDo
-since the vidoes are too large, only source code is posted here\n all project details are in the pdf documentation file
+since the vidoes are too large, only source code is posted here.
+All project details are in the pdf documentation file